foxtailer/simple-django-project_wise/README.md

 # Run

+1. Set corect path to volume with static files in compose file for web and nginx container.
-1. Navigate to the project root folder.
+2. Navigate to the project root folder.
-2. Execute: `docker compose up --build`
+3. Execute: `docker compose up --build`
-3. Open `0.0.0.0:8001` in browser.
+4. Open `0.0.0.0:8001` in browser.